Liam-Mccracken/Obsidian-School-Sync/ECE 250/DSA/Lecture 17 Heaps.md

 2. **Bubble it up** by swapping with parents until the Max-Heap property is restored.

 This operation ensures that **future extractions** (like `Extract-Max`) still return the largest element efficiently from the root.

+- usually implement priority queues within min-heap structures but it is not limited to this implementation, it can also be implemented with a BST or unsorted area